pralab/transfer-bench/Readme.md

 Scenarios are stored in the directory `transferbench/config/scenarios` where also scenarios involved in the original papers have been included for comparison.

-Scenarios informations are aggregated in a yaml file as follows
+Scenario information is aggregated in a YAML file as follows
 ```yaml
 etero-imagenet-inf:
   - hp: